nest-desktop/nest-desktop/docs/user/usage-advance/activity-chart-graph.rst

    :align: left
    :target: #chart-scatter-plot-spike-activity

-It displays value histogram of inter-spike interval (ISI) as well as of coefficient of variation (CV of ISI) for the population.
+It displays a value histogram of the inter-spike intervals (ISI) as well as of the coefficients of variation  of the ISI (CV of ISI) for the population.

 |br|